ayudoo/odoo_business_relationships/README.rst

 ------------------

 As a website extension, you may install the auxiliary module ``Website User Types``.
-After installation, login users will have an access permission group according to the configuration of the business relationship of the contact, `Group B2C` and `Group B2B`.
+After installation, users/logins will have a special access permission group according to the configuration of the business relationship of the contact, by default `Group B2C` and `Group B2B`.
+These groups can be used to customize the portal experience.
+Note, that every login can only have one type.

+Tipp: you can install ``Website User Types Optional Interface Extensions`` to see and edit a user's ``Website User Types`` in the settings, individually on user level.

 Pages, Menus and Redirects